Mageshwaran18/Linux/README.md

 - Disk and Storage management in Linux

 Please refer to the folders at the root level of this repository to go through the documentation.

+Basic Commands :-

+ls --> To list all the folders present in the current directory pwd --> To show the path of the current directory which --> Full path of the command cat --> To display the file content on the Screen echo --> Prints text or variable to the Screen apt install vim --> to install vim su <username> --> Switch to a user whoami --> shows the current logged - in username adduser <username> --> create a new user groupadd <groupname> -- create a new group